-- See your Math Department faculty advisor every semester for advice about classes and degree requirements.
+- Meet with your Math Department faculty advisor every semester for advice about classes and degree requirements.
 Students should bring a completed MAP Template to the meetings with their advisor.
 The default advisor is Statistics Professor DeWayne Derryberry; however, you may opt to select a faculty member who specialized in statistics.

 - Get started on the Calculus sequence immediately.
 Review the prerequisite chart to be sure you are eligible to take Calculus I (unless you have tested in to Calculus I by taking one of the accepted placement exams).

-- Get through the common Math/Stat core courses efficiently and early to avoid delay in graduation or the ability to take the necessary upper-division math and stats courses.
+- Get through the common mathematics/statistics core courses efficiently and early to avoid delay in graduation or the ability to take the necessary upper-division math and statistics courses.

 - Take at most three math/statistics classes per semester.

 - If you are interested in pursuing a graduate degree in statistics, taking Math 4423 and 4424 is recommended.

 - Statistics majors often minor in fields were analysis of data is practiced. (ex: business, biology, sociology, psychology, economics) In some cases, a class from another department may be approved for credit in the statistics major.